 Donation of your appreciated stocks and bonds will help you avoid paying capital gains taxes.
 Stocks and bonds can be transferred to the NVC Foundation Morgan Stanley account using number 141-026946 dtc#0015.
 Stock contribution form

-Gift in kind donations
+Gift in-kind donations

 In order to expedite the approval for, and acceptance of, non-cash donations, please follow these guidelines:

-Employee payroll contribution
+Employee payroll contributions

 A bequest may be of a specific sum, a percentage or the residue of an estate, and may consist of cash, securities, insurance proceeds, real estate, and/or personal property.
 A bequest may be made through a will or by a living trust, and should be directed to the Napa Valley College Foundation.
 We invite you to contact us and join our Legacy Society once you have created a bequest on our behalf.
 Click here to join the Legacy Society

 Real Property includes all gifts of real estate.
 In considering whether to accept the gift, the Foundation weighs its potential value to the College and determines whether a management plan can be implemented to maximize potential.

 Giving a new or existing life insurance policy may provide a charitable income tax deduction when you name the Napa Valley College Foundation as beneficiary and owner of the policy.